 Being able to appreciate a drink armed with knowledge improves your personal drinking experience, and it also improves your customer service skills.
 Once you’re familiar with different whiskey flavor profiles and how they came to be, you’ll be able to make recommendations based on your customers’ preferences.

-The best way to broaden your knowledge of whiskey and its broad range of flavors is to enjoy a few drams and figure it out for yourself – taste, after all, is subjective.
-But there are some things you can learn beforehand to guide you on your way to a more refined palate!
+The best way to broaden your knowledge of whiskey and its vast range of flavors is to enjoy a few drams and figure it out for yourself – taste, after all, is subjective.
+But there are some things you can learn beforehand to guide you on your way to becoming a whiskey connoisseur.

 Before whiskey is placed in oak casks to age, it is a clear spirit, without any of those distinct whiskey flavors you might be familiar with – although many companies are selling white whiskey nowadays (giving whiskey distilleries entry into the clear spirit market but also importantly, providing smaller distilleries some cash flow while they wait for the rest of their products to mature).